rzarr/SLIPPER-docs/README.md

 * gcc (version >= 7)
 * Python (version >= 3), with the multiprocessing package

+In alternative, from version 3.1, the SW is also available inside a Docker image.
+The instructions for this type of installation are given in a dedicated section below.

 ## Compilation
 In order to install the SW, clone the repository into your local computer and issue the commands
 ```